Go to Reviews.org US Edition

 The speed satisfaction guarantee makes it a low-risk commitment and the pricing is fair or at least on par with what you would pay for Optus NBN.
 With that said, Optus NBN isn’t exactly the cheapest option available and if you’re not happy with your NBN service, you might have better luck with a more affordable provider.

-Here’s a quick look at some of the most popular NBN Standard plans available on the market right now if you’re considering switching.
+Here’s a quick look at some of the cheap NBN Standard plans available on the market right now if you’re considering switching.